 Although a ‘dirty word’ in many circles, prenuptial agreements are very important for people.
 This is the case when one partner may have come into the relationship with considerably more assets and property than the other partner, or there are children from a previous partner that their share of assets are to be protected.

 Marriage and de facto relationships change many things when it comes to the splitting of assets and property.
 A prenuptial agreement is a way to plan for the potential future of divorce (1/3 Australia marriages end in divorce) by ensuring that there is no disagreement at the end of the relationship.
 It also means each party walk away with what they had when they began.

-If you're about to plan for your family and want to ensure all your legal cornerstones are in place, chat with the team from McClure Law today.
+If you’re about to plan for your family and want to ensure you and your loved ones are protected, chat with the team from McClure Law today.